 MBACP Registered Member

 I have a private practice and also counsel for a local cancer charity and an EAP.
-I was a Senior Associate Counsellor at a College of Further Education in London and have also worked with children in schools, a service for young people, 4Cs in Norfolk and a post-natal depression service.
+I was a Senior Associate Counsellor at a College of Further Education in London and have also worked with children in schools with Place2Be, a service for young people, 4Cs in Norfolk and a post-natal depression service.
 My experience covers anxiety, relationship difficulties, bereavement, depression and postnatal depression, stress including work related stress, abuse, domestic abuse, phobias, OCD, self-esteem, spirituality, transcultural counselling, anger, panic disorder and eating disorders.
 I have an enhanced DBS.

 I counsel young people who may want to make sense of life, identity, growing up and want to talk about their relationships, family issues, experiences, self-esteem, anxiety, stress, education issues to name but a few.
 I have worked with children for example who have been bereaved, are anxious, when families have split up, who find school difficult, have been bullied or have insecure attachments.

-I have also worked with a number of young people who have Asperger’s syndrome who have used counselling to help them make sense of their world and relationships and to manage stress.
+I have also worked with a number of young people who have Asperger’s who have used counselling to help them make sense of their world and relationships and to manage stress.

 Areas of counselling I deal with